There are many things you must do well to sell your books. Here are eight important components of hooking readers into buying your books.

 Keep in mind the probability of a preview for your book.
 Amazon provides a “look inside the book” preview feature for all books.
 If I see the book is full of long, single-spaced paragraphs or I become confused about what’s happening in the book while reading the preview, I won’t buy the book.

 Promote your books rather than letting the market take care of everything for you.
-If you don’t promote or market your books, people can’t find them.
+If you don’t promote or market, people can’t find your works.